Adam Levine Admits He's An Overprotective Father

 By Sarah Carroll

-When we asked the Maroon 5 frontman how fatherhood has changed him, he had one very simple answer.
+When The New Guys asked the Maroon 5 frontman how fatherhood has changed him, he had one very simple answer.

 "Just changed the way I feel about dudes!" he admitted.
 "I'm like, unreasonable.
 Like, my daughter's a year and a half.
 I see some little kid checking her out or talking to her, I'll be like, 'Who's that?
 Who's that?'"